HISTORY OF THE PRAYER TO MARY, QUEEN OF THE ANGELS

 “Well then, my Mother!” the priest entreated; “wouldst thou thyself teach me how to pray to thee?”

-And the Most Holy Virgin dictated to him the “August Queen of Heaven” prayer.
+And the Most Holy Virgin dictated to him what is now known as the August Queen of Heaven prayer.

 “My first duty,” wrote Fr.
 Cestac, “was to present this prayer to Mgr.
 Lacroix, Bishop of Bayonne, who condescended to approve it.
 Having carried out this duty, I had 500,000 copies printed and had them sent everywhere.”

-At the first printing, the press broke three times [not two times as related in many accounts].
-But through the impulsion of the Venerable Father Cestac, founder of Our Lady of Refuge [home for poor girls], this prayer has spread throughout the Catholic world, accompanied everywhere by extraordinary favors.
+At the first printing, the press broke three times (not two times as related in many accounts).
+But through the impulsion of the venerable Father Cestac, founder of Our Lady of Refuge (home for poor girls), this prayer has spread throughout the Catholic world, accompanied everywhere by extraordinary favors!

 .